Benefits Of Dog Therapy For Anxiety, Depression, Autism, And More

 4. Post-Traumatic Stress Disorder

 Post-traumatic stress disorder (PTSD) can develop after experiencing a terrible event.
 This can be anything from a loved one’s death to a serious injury.
-You might have heard of veterans with PTSD, too.8 But a therapy dog’s affection can boost self-esteem and reduce stress levels.
+You might have heard of war veterans with PTSD, too.
+But a therapy dog’s affection can boost self-esteem and reduce stress levels.
 However, this works best when paired with traditional evidence-based treatment – not in place of.
-For example, a dog can ease a patient’s fear of working with a therapist.9
+For example, a dog can ease a patient’s fear of working with a therapist.8

 5. Speech Disorder

 Often, people with speech disorders have a hard time interacting with others.
 This can be frustrating, but therapy dogs can cheer them up.
-They can also promote communication and encourage the practice of speaking.[ ref]Benefits of Pet Therapy.
-Paws for People.[/ref] In patients with speech problems from brain damage, therapy dogs can also improve both verbal and non-verbal communication.10
+They can also promote communication and encourage the practice of speaking.9 In patients with speech problems from brain damage, therapy dogs can also improve both verbal and non-verbal communication.10

 While therapy dogs can’t treat these conditions, they can help patients cope better.
 It can make treatment more bearable, increasing the chances for success.
 Dogs truly are a man’s best friend!